 Inner knowing is difficult to define.
 It’s different than knowledge which entails an intellectual acquiring and organizing of information and is an external process.
 Whereas inner knowing is more an emotional and spiritual practice, very much an internal process.

 True intuitive inner knowing is sensory not verbal.
 It is felt within also can be recognized as felt sense or gut instincts.
 We all have had an experience where we followed through on a gut feeling.
 This instinct plays a major role in our day-to-day lives.
 It’s a primal, unconscious feeling as well as a living intelligence within us driving us to act without knowing why or how.
 This intelligence is clear and has no attachment to any outcome.

-Inner knowing can never be given to you nor taken from you.
-It is inherently part of who you are.
+Inner knowing is inherently part of who you are.
 Fear and anxiety prove lethal to creativity, imagination, and inner knowing.
 Fear initiates an automatic shutdown, squeezing everything so tightly that nothing can move.

 EXPLORE: Tune into Inner Knowing

 Choose a situation in which you’ve been fluctuating between two choices.
 Slow Down.
-Take a deep breath and a moment to settle.
+Take a deep breath .
 Hold each option within your awareness.
-Then notice what happens in your body and emotions.
-Is there tightness, constriction, a gripping in your belly?
+Notice what happens in your body and emotions.
+Any tightness, constriction, a gripping in your belly?
 A warmth, softening, or expansiveness.
-Are the sensations positive or negative?
 Pleasant?
 Unpleasant?
-Give yourself time to feel the responses.
-You may not get a clear answer right away, but keep going back to your body holding the question and you’ll develop a sense of what is right for you.
+You may not get a clear answer right away, but keep going back to your body holding the question… you’ll develop a sense of what is right for you.